walshbr/introduction-to-text-analysis/topic-modeling/bags-of-words.md

 ![topic modeling highlights](/assets/topic-modeling/topic-modeling-highlights.jpg)

+We might further abstract this outwards to say that

 > How does this work?

 Our previous examples have preserved the sense of narrative time in a text - when we counted words with *Voyant*, we then graphed them over time.
 But we can find out interesting things about texts if we are a little more flexible if we think about them not as things that unfold over time but rather as **bags of words**.
 In a bag of words model, word order becomes irrelevant.
 Take the following two sentences: